 The first thing you need to establish is how much time you have in a day to spend.
 Be honest with yourself: how long do you spend checking and replying to emails?
 How much of your 9-5 schedule is devoted to meetings?
 Do you really need that two hour break?

 Once you have worked out your limits, you can then start to allocate the time you need to spend on different aspects of your business.
 It sounds simple but many of us overlook this simple step.
 Fore-planning will save you a lot of heartache.
 And think about your route to work.
 Our brand new Aldgate East site is 2 minutes from the tube station and easy to get to on the Elizabeth Line — talk about a time saver.

 2. PUT A VALUE ON YOUR TIME

 “Time is money” as the old saying goes and it's time to put a price on yours.
 Not only will this help in the overall costings of your startup but it will also allow you to manage your workload.
 Price correctly and your business will reap the rewards; under-price and you may end up working too long on the low-value jobs.
 Time is a limited resource and expensive: managing your time is one of the hardest aspects of running your own business.
-You can find out more information for new businesses here.
+You can find out more information for new businesses.

 We’ve all been there: that annoying, niggly job that’s a high priority you can’t face starting.
 Guess what?
 It won’t go away!
 You must be courageous now: put on your wellies and get stuck in.
 Why not tackle it head-on and get it filed?